efluid/testControlByteCode/README.md

 * Identify duplicate classes in the classpath
 * Check if all methods called in application are present in the dependencies with the right signatures
   * Example : _public void method1(String arg1, String arg2)_ become _public void method1(String... args)_
+* Dependency analysis between libraries
+* Creates a graphviz file (.dot) to display dependencies via a graph

 ## Running the tool